fotunato/fotunato.github.io/README.md

 1. the author of the webpage
 2. the browser itself

-validation by the author of the webpage there are different ways to provide the parameters:
+validation by the author of the webpage<br>
+there are different ways to provide the parameters:
 1. required attr<br>
 `<input type="” required="REGEX">`<br>